hubmapconsortium/ccf-validation-tools/docs/Skin/change_suggestions.md

 **1 - skin nerve field &rarr; Neuron**

+Neuron is too broad.
+Is the relationship expected `innervates`?
+There has been some discussion recently about using relationships that are not 'part of' and they are discouraged.

 **2 - vasculature of integument &rarr; endothelial cell**

+'endothelial cell' is too broad.
+A compund term would be the best solution, otherwise a new term is required.

 **3 - hypodermis &rarr; B cell**

+For immune system no action is planned yet.
+Compund terms can be a solution.

 **4 - stratum granulosum of epidermis &rarr; keratinocyte**